 I also observed that most of the old buildings ie those built in the 70s, 80s and 90s within the university sustained minimal or no damage when compared to those built in the millennium …is there something the older architects know that the younger ones do not?

-- I saw that buildings with reinforced concrete (RC) roof slabs, parapet walls with peripheral roof gutters and up stand/ inverted RC beams ‘guarding’ roofing sheets withstood the winds better than roofs with exposed timber eaves projection and roof mounted on concrete facial (the concrete cornice- like eaves projection).
-Which shows that building whose roof were either completely concrete, concealed or shielded from direct wind experienced lesser damage.
+- I saw that buildings with reinforced concrete (RC) roof slabs, parapet walls with peripheral roof gutters and upstand/ inverted RC beams ‘guarding’ roofing sheets withstood the winds better than roofs with exposed timber eaves projection and roof-mounted on the concrete facial (the concrete cornice- like eaves projection).
+This shows that building whose roof was either completely concrete, concealed or shielded from direct wind experienced lesser damage.

-- Asbestos roofing sheets and other sheets with thicker gauges withstood the winds better than lighter gauges of long span aluminium sheets.
-Which suggests that the density of any roofing sheets may have a role to play in a roof’s ability to withstand excessive wind load … also here I observed that certain roof forms/designs were more prone to wind damage than others.
+- Asbestos roofing sheets and other sheets with thicker gauges withstood the winds better than lighter gauges of long-span aluminum sheets.
+This suggests that the density of any roofing sheets may have a role to play in a roof’s ability to withstand excessive wind load … also here I observed that certain roof forms/designs were more prone to wind damage than others.

-- Also poor roofing practice and substandard timber sizing for roof trusses can cause roofs to fail under strong wind.
-Example of these practice are timber tie beams that weren’t sufficiently anchored and pinned down on concrete facials which creates a weak points in the truss link from where the wind will commence its damage.
+- Also, poor roofing practices and substandard timber sizing for roof trusses can cause roofs to fail under strong wind.
+Examples of this practice are timber tie beams that weren’t sufficiently anchored and pinned down on concrete facials which creates a weak point in the truss link from where the wind will commence its damage.
 Also using a lesser timber sizing or mixing up the sizes of timbers used as roof members can compromise the strength of the roof.

-- Buildings that had some of its windows panes opened or broken by the wind sustained more roof damage than buildings whose windows where more intact.
-I observed that windows with larger glass spans shattered and therefore resisted minimal wind load when compared with window with smaller glass spans.
-Which suggest that by having smaller glass partitions formed by mullions on windows we can strengthen the window against wind, therefore reducing the amount of wind coming into the building to cause damage …but where we intend to have excessive glass span we may consider using laminated or structural glass.
+- Buildings that had some of its windows panes opened or broken by the wind sustained more roof damage than buildings whose windows were more intact.
+I observed that windows with larger glass spans shattered and therefore resisted minimal wind load when compared with windows with smaller glass spans.
+This suggests that by having smaller glass partitions formed by mullions on windows we can strengthen the window against the wind, therefore reducing the amount of wind coming into the building to cause damage …but where we intend to have excessive glass span we may consider using laminated or structural glass.

-Please feel free to add your suggestions on other precautions we can take to forestall wind damages in buildings.
+Please feel free to add your suggestions on other precautions we can take to forestall wind damage in buildings.